DigitalPublishingToolkit/TOD50/md/06TruckPatriots.md

 ## The Road Blockades and the Emergence of the \'Truck Patriot\' meme

-![Figure 1: Truckers\' blockade on Presidente Dutra highway outside the city of São Paulo,Brazil.
-Credit: Lucas Lacaz Ruiz/Estadão Conteúdo](media/image1.png)
+![Figure 1: Truckers' blockade on Presidente Dutra highway outside the city of São Paulo,Brazil.
+Credit: Lucas Lacaz Ruiz/Estadão Conteúdo](imgs/06_1.png)

 <br/>